 In Maryland, all drunk driving charges are serious.
 DUI and DWI are both jailable offenses, and they can both lead to your license being suspended or revoked, even for a first offense.
 I have helped many people successfully navigate these charges without going to jail or losing their license, and I can also help you.
 You don’t have to plead guilty.
 I have beaten field sobriety tests, I have caused MVA cases to be thrown out, and I have made judges disbelieve the testimony of police officers.
 I know the law inside and out and I know the strategies that can make your case a winner.
 Call me now at (301) 556-8709 so that we can start making your case a success.

 One Incident, Two Cases

 Even though the MVA is primarily about your license and the court is primarily about your freedom, both the court and the MVA can require you to put an interlock on your car, or require an alcohol restriction on your license.
-Recent changes in the law have made ignition interlocks a more common issue.
-Noah’s Law, which took effect on October 1, 2016, broadens participation requirements for the ignition interlock program.
+Changes in the law in the last few years have made ignition interlocks a more common issue, expanding participation requirements for the ignition interlock program.

 If you are charged with a Maryland DUI or a Maryland DWI, please call me today at (301) 556-8709.